applicaster/developer.applicaster.com/book/quick-brick/native-project-dev.md

 ### Prerequisites for iOS/tvOS with Quick-Brick

-To prepare a project for iOS or tvOS with quick-brick you need to `git clone` the following repositories:
+To prepare a project for iOS or tvOS with quick-brick you need to `git clone` the [ZappAppleBuilder](https://github.com/applicaster/ZappAppleBuilder) repository.

-* [ZappAppleBuilder](https://github.com/applicaster/ZappAppleBuilder) - the actual native application that will run the react-native quick-brick bundle.

-The repository readme files contains information about the setup prerequisites.
+**Important** - The [ZappAppleBuilder](https://github.com/applicaster/ZappAppleBuilder) repository readme file contains information about the setup prerequisites.
+Please make sure you're aligned.

 ### Create an app for iOS/tvOS with Quick-Brick Q.A using Xcode simulators